Mission Events & Courses

 Professional Skills and Tentmaking

-Global Opportunities offers seminars, conferences, and courses in using your professional skills overseas.
+Global Intent offers seminars, conferences, and courses in using your professional skills overseas.

 BAM Training offers introduction to business as mission courses, annual conferences, and related resources.

 Global Enterprise Network is a ministry of The Navigators which equips Christians for missional business in cross-cultural contexts.